written by Eric Kemp

 While Driscoll’s pugnacity was his undoing, Calvinism grew unabated.
 Calvinist internet behemoths like The Gospel Coalition, Desiring God, GotQuestions, Stand to Reason, Christian Research, Apologetics Ministries (CARM) and Ligonier ministries dominate Google search options for questions about theology proper and apologetics, not just soteriology.
 When it comes to the battle for internet supremacy in Christendom, there is Calvinism and then there is everything else.

-This supremacy extends to the seminaries funded by the SBC.
+This rise of new Calvinism extends into the seminaries.
 Albert Mohler, one of the leading figures of the New Calvinism, is President of Southern Baptist Theological Seminary, the flagship SBC seminary.
 Just after tweeting a promotion of Tabletalk, produced by Ligonier Ministries (an exclusively Calvinistic source began by the late RC Sproul Sr.), Dr Mohler gave his own hearty endorsement of JD Greear as the next SBC President.

 In a recent article put out by The Gospel Coalition, a list of the top 125 most influential leaders in the “gospel-centered movement” was released.
 What was meant by the phrase “gospel-centered movement?”
 The author Jared Wilson explains,